Irev-Dev/Arduino-Atmel-sPWM/README.md

          1 TOV1 Flag interrupt enable.
        */
 ```
-Here the timer registered have been initilised.
-If you ar interested in the deatails you can look up the 328p data sheet, but for now what's important is that we have set up a PWM for two pins and it call in interrupt routine for every period of the PWM.
+Here the timer register have been initilised.
+If you are interested in the details you can look up the ATMEGA328p datasheet, but for now what's important is that we have set up a PWM for two pins and it call in interrupt routine for every period of the PWM.

 ```c
     ICR1   = 1600;     // Period for 16MHz crystal, for a switching frequency of 100KHz for 200 subdevisions per 50Hz sin wave cycle.